The psychotherapist and social critic on America’s mental health industry and seeing depression as a normal response to a traumatic world.

 Guernica: How so?

 Gary Greenberg: Cognitive behavioral therapy sees anything other than resilience and optimism as pathology.
-The idea behind it is that changing how you think about something, changes the nature of the thing.
+The idea behind it is that changing how you think about something changes the nature of the thing.
 Nothing is good or bad, but thinking makes it so.
 I know that it wasn’t an American who said that, but that idea is very consistent with the whole enterprise.

 Guernica: What about the DSM as a whole?
 Does that also reflect ideology, with regard to designating norms and pathology?

 Gary Greenberg: Yes, in form and content.
 The form is easier to see.
-There’s this idea that you can in a meaningful way understand suffering in a very pragmatic, straightforward, bullet point approach.
+There’s this idea that you can in a meaningful way understand suffering in a very pragmatic, straightforward, bullet-point approach.
 That strikes me as really a part of American can-do optimism.
 You can take these incredibly frightening, confusing, inchoate experiences, schizophrenia for example, or depression, and put them in terms that lend themselves to pragmatic understanding and pragmatic approaches to treatment.

 Content is a more interesting question.
 There is a moral subtext to the DSM, and by moral I don’t mean having to do with good and evil, I mean having to do with there being an understanding of the good life, as there is in any text that’s going to tell you about heath and illness.
-You should recognize that the whole DSM is culture bound.
-For instance, borderline personality disorder is a failure to achieve a kind of autonomy that is very recent invention, a recent expectation of human beings—we talk about the idea of object constancy as if it were a hardwired developmental model, but there are cultures on the face of the planet today for whom autonomy in that sense is not how society is organized.
+You should recognize that the whole DSM is culture-bound.
+For instance, borderline personality disorder is a failure to achieve a kind of autonomy that is a very recent invention, a recent expectation of human beings—we talk about the idea of object constancy as if it were a hardwired developmental model, but there are cultures on the face of the planet today for whom autonomy in that sense is not how society is organized.